 Here is a secret!

-Most people have only 3 to 5 possible triggers that will fire off an irresistible attraction.
+Most people have only 3 to 5 possible triggers that will fire off an irresistible attraction, an aspect of hypnotic captivation psychology.

-Almost all people believe that beauty is the only attractor.
+Almost all people believe that beauty is the only attracter.
 Now you know it is not.
-Beauty is the simplest attractor but in the larger scope of influence, persuasion, even selling, it really it is only a metaphor for all of the other attractors including the likes of identification and status.
+Beauty is the simplest attracter but in the larger scope of influence, persuasion, even selling, it really it is only a metaphor for all of the other attracters including the likes of identification and status.

 In simple terms, your goal in triggering attraction than captivation is to generate the need for the person you are communicating with to hang on every word you say.